Huracan

 His name, understood as 'One-Leg', suggests god K of Postclassic and Classic Maya iconography, a deity of lightning with one human leg, and one leg shaped like a serpent.
-God K is commonly referred to as Bolon Tzacab and Kʼawiil or Kauil.
+God K is commonly referred to as Bolon Tzacab or Kʼawiil and was a god associated with power, creation, and lightning.
 The name may ultimately derive from huracan, a Carib word, and the source of the words hurricane and orcan (European windstorm).

 Related deities are Tohil in Kʼiche mythology, Bolon Tzacab in Yucatec mythology, Cocijo in Zapotec mythology, and Tezcatlipoca in Aztec mythology.